How many Christians are there in Tunisia?

-Men who convert from Islam to Christianity are believed to bring shame upon their families, and therefore face rejection, intimidation, beatings and death threats.
-Pressured by their families, Muslim wives will leave a male Christian convert, and he may be denied inheritance or even access to his possessions.
-However, the severity of backlash following conversion depends on his social position and his political standing within his community.
-Male converts also face being fired or refused promotion, and are denied access to social community/networks.
-They can also be detained by police for faith-related reasons.
+Men who convert to Christianity are considered to have brought shame on their families, and face intimidation, beatings, discrimination in the workplace and death threats.
+Pressured by their families, Muslim wives may leave a Christian convert, and he may be denied inheritance or even access to his possessions.
+However, the severity of persecution following conversion often depends on a man's social position and influence within the local community.
+For some, this means having to relocate permanently because of the intense opposition.
+Others are expelled from home but later allowed to return after the family’s stance towards their conversion has softened.

 Please keep praying for your brothers and sisters in Tunisia.
-Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.
+Your prayers make an enormous difference to those following Jesus no matter the cost.

-Open Doors works with local partners and churches in North Africa to provide leadership training, discipleship, livelihood support, Bibles and pastoral care.
+Open Doors works with local partners and churches in North Africa to provide leadership and discipleship training, livelihood support, legal aid, trauma counselling, Bibles and pastoral care.

 Lord Jesus, thank You for the bravery of Your children in Tunisia.
 May they not become disheartened when they encounter setbacks but continue to grow in faith.
 Provide for those forced to flee their homes – may they quickly feel at home wherever they relocate.
 Give them supernatural strength to cling to You when the pressure is most intense.
 Help all believers to 'fan into flame the gift of God... [knowing that] the Spirit God gave us does not make us timid, but gives us power, love and self-discipline' (2 Timothy 1:6-7).
 Amen.